 When embedded with joined handwriting techniques, children's handwriting styles will become more individualised as they move through Key Stage 2.
-Children will practise their handwriting during Early Morning Activities.
+Children will practise their handwriting 3-4 times per week during Early Morning Activities.
 Handwriting sessions will focus on: